April 22, 2019 308

 In the last two decades, several unions of management and supervisory staff have emerged on the Nigerian industrial relations scene.
 On the 70 unions that make up the new industrial unions, 15 are senior staff associations, and two have already affiliated to the Nigerian Labor Congress.

 Senior Staff Associations have recently tended to adopt more militant postures than other trade unions.
 These developments would have been regarded as normal, except that in most large organizations where they exist, senior staff are the representatives of employers, and invariably assume a leading role in deciding the terms and conditions of employment.
 Thus, the senior staff is at the same time employees and members of the management group.

-The growth of senior staff associations has significant implication for loyalty, the balance of power in the industry, as well as industrial peace.
+The growth of senior staff associations has significant implications for loyalty, the balance of power in the industry, as well as industrial peace.
 Membership of senior staff associations will naturally result in a conflict of loyalty to management which they represent, and the association of which they are members.

 Alignment of an articulate staff association with a reformed, financially strong trade union of junior employees is bound to fill the balance of power in Nigerian organizations to the advantage of Labor.
 Similarly, the affiliation of senior staff associations to the Nigerian Labor Congress is bound to encourage class consciousness in Nigeria.
-Consequently, government and employers would need to be more adaptive, to ensure industrial harmony.
+Consequently, the government and employers would need to be more adaptive, to ensure industrial harmony.